kok202/Dluid/README.md

 ## Requirement
 This project is developed by `Java`.
 For that reason, unfortunately, although we try to minimize set up, java must be installed in your computer.
-So there is a [Java installation guide](./document/java/README.md) for user who want to just use `Dluid` only.
+So there is a [Java installation guide](document/java-installation.md) for user who want to just use `Dluid` only.
-Although there is belief guide, java installation process may be different depending on your computer environment.
+Although there is simple guide, java installation process may be different depending on your computer environment.
 Please google `install openjdk 8`.
 There are many detailed articles about the Java installation process.
 This project does not receive Java installation inquiries beyond the prepared Guide document.

 ## Contribution
 Dluid is open source application, so anyone can contribute.
-If you want to contribute for the Dluid, please refer to the [Concept document](./document/README.md) below.
+If you want to contribute for the Dluid, please refer to the [Concept document](document/index.md) below.